 |Treasury Stocks||Outstanding Shares|

-|Treasury Shares do not receive any dividends||All shareholders of the other outstanding shares receives dividend|
+|These do not receive any dividends||All shareholders of the other outstanding shares receive a dividend|

-|Treasury Shares are not included in the calculation of outstanding shares||Included in the calculation of outstanding shares|
+|The company don’t include Treasury Shares in the calculation of outstanding shares||Included in the calculation of outstanding shares|

 |Treasury Shares cannot exercise privileged rights as shareholders||Can exercise privileged rights as shareholders|